-After Recipe's acquisition of St-Hubert, Recipe has increased the number of its products sold through select grocery stores and retail outlets including Sobeys, Wal-Mart and Loblaws to include items such as Swiss Chalet ribs and pot pies, Swiss Chalet Gravy mix, etc. With the acquisition of St-Hubert, Recipe is in the early stages of leveraging its iconic brands and to drive a retail food program across Canada with more grocery offerings without competing with the core menu items offered through its restaurant network.
+After Recipe's acquisition of St-Hubert, Recipe has increased the number of its products sold through select grocery stores and retail outlets including Sobeys, Wal-Mart, Loblaws and Costco to include items such as Swiss Chalet ribs and pot pies, Swiss Chalet Gravy mix, etc. With the acquisition of St-Hubert, Recipe is in the early stages of leveraging its iconic brands and to drive a retail food program across Canada with more grocery offerings without competing with the core menu items offered through its restaurant network.
 St-Hubert management will continue to lead the Recipe retail food program for all of Canada.
+The retail food program provides Recipe with the opportunity to generate additional revenues outside of the restaurants experience.